 - Take care of their home.
 Your parent’s home, car, and pets will need to be cared for during the next few days.
-Make sure things are locked up and ask the police or property manager to keep an eye on things if you are not in the immediate area.
+Make sure things are locked up and ask the police or property manager to keep an eye on things, if you are not in the immediate area.
 For pets, find a neighbor, friend, or family member to temporarily take them home until a permanent solution can be found.
-Someone close by could also take care of any mail that builds up, take out the garbage, or water plants.
+Someone close by also could take care of any mail that builds up, take out the garbage, or water plants.

 What to Do In the Weeks After a Parent’s Death

 - Obtain copies of the death certificate.
-For some of the following tasks, you’ll need a copy of the death certificate.
+For some of the subsequent tasks, you’ll need a copy of the death certificate.
 Again, your funeral director can help you.
 Otherwise, contact the vital statistics office in the state where your loved one died.
 City hall and other records offices will have copies, too.
 Certified copies will cost up to $20, but you won’t need a certified copy for every upcoming task.

 - Meet with the family attorney.
 To settle the will, families typically hire a probate attorney.
 He or she will begin by taking an inventory of your parent’s assets.
 Gather financial information about your parent’s debts and important bills so they can be settled.
 Involve your family attorney, if you have one.

 - Manage credit accounts.
 Close credit card accounts and notify the big three credit reporting agencies of your parent’s death.
-Identity theft can occur and thieves can open fraudulent accounts, so check the credit history a month or two later, as well.
+Identity theft can occur, and thieves can open fraudulent accounts, so check the credit history a month or two later, as well.